xenify-io/litepaper/README.md

 Here's how it works: all of the USDC sent will be used to purchase and burn USDy equivalent to 175%, and as a bonus, users receive a complimentary 25% USDy for each purchase.
 The result is a reduction in USDy supply and an increase in its price, benefiting USDy holders.

-In conclusion, USDy is a carefully crafted by YSL.IO with a focus on price stability, and liquidity growth.
+In conclusion, USDy has been carefully crafted by YSL.IO with a focus on price stability, and liquidity growth.
 With innovative features like UBB and UIB, USDy liquidity will continue to grow autonomously while its price remains stable, creating a sustainable, less volatile and more robust ecosystem.

 <br>